SpeakitGo

 Connecting Over a Shared Challenge

-with Employee A
+Employee A :

 Hi, David.
 Do you have a quick moment?
 I'm running into a snag with the Q2 report, and I know you've dealt with this before.